erikmswan/game-recommendations/readme.md

 ## Sidescrolling platformers and Metroidvanias
 - Hollow Knight (Singleplayer)
+    - Unbelievably good.
+The story, the art, the gameplay -- it is one of the greatest metroidvanias of all time.
+I can't wait for the sequel, Silksong.
 - Dead Cells (Singleplayer)
+    - Combination of procedurally generated roguelike with a metroidvania.
+Death is permanent, but necessary -- every run gives you currency to purchase more and better weapons, which help you progress even farther.
+Great fun.
-- Steamwrold Dig 1 & 2 (Singleplayer)
+- Steamworld Dig 1 & 2 (Singleplayer)
 - Ori and the Blind Forest 1 & 2 (Singleplayer)
 - Guacamelee!
 2 (Singleplayer)
 - Celeste (Singleplayer)